 Support for the vast community-led bushfire recovery continues with Phase 2 of the Bushfire Community Recovery and Resilience Fund (BCRRF) ready to promote community well-being, social and broader recovery and future disaster resilience.

 This initiative is split into two streams:

-Stream 1: Eligible local councils have been contacted directly regarding Stream 1.
+Stream 1 (closed as at midday 3 November): Eligible local councils have been contacted directly regarding Stream 1.
 The stream provides funding for shorter-term projects within high and moderate social impacted local government areas.
 Payments of $250,000 or $100,000 are available to eligible councils only.

-Stream 2: This is for the broader community and is a grants program for organisations in bushfire-affected Local Government Areas, including community groups, councils, joint organisations, NGOs, and not-for-profits.
+UPDATED!
+Stream 2 (open until 11 December): This is for the broader community and is a grants program for organisations in bushfire-affected Local Government Areas, including community groups, councils, joint organisations, NGOs, and not-for-profits.
 It is for social recovery and preparedness projects between $20,000 and $300,000.
 Grants will be assessed with a regional lens to maximise the recovery support to communities across local government boundaries.

-To check your eligibility, refer to the guidelines for Stream 1 or Stream 2.
+To check your eligibility, refer to the Stream 2 guidelines.

-For help using the online application portal refer to the application user guide and Frequently Asked Questions (FAQs) document.
+For help using the online application portal refer to the:

 The fund is available thanks to joint Commonwealth Government and State Government Disaster Recovery Funding Arrangements.